kent-thompson/webFRAME/readme.md

 + Easy examples provided.
 More...

 Pages and API endpoints can be authorized, or not, depending on developer needs.
-**Note**: Some pages in this example are placeholders to show behavior.
+Note: Some pages in this example are placeholders to show behavior.

+**Notice:** I use "*HTML Partial Views*" to accommodate real-time Screen Composition following DRY principles.
+Thus, the online github code viewer will occasionally show html tags in red, indicating an error?
+THERE IS NO ERROR.
+Upon loading the full code at run-time, all the tags are correctly matched.

 "Engine" is located at /app/core/Application.
 **Userlist** and **LegalDocs** show "mini-SPA" design and typical CRUD behavior.